projectbismark/bismark-passive/PRIVACY.md

 --------

 - Suppose you watch a YouTube video on your laptop computer.
-BISmark-Passive will record the fact that your visited YouTube, the amount of data of transferred from YouTube to your computer, and the manufacturer of your laptop's network card.
 BISmark-Passive will not record the name or contents of the video you watched, your YouTube username or password or any cookies or other data associated with YouTube.
-- Suppose you visit a domain not on the list of popular domains.
+  Because YouTube is on the list of popular sites, BISmark-Passive will record the fact that you visited YouTube; it will also record the amount of data of transferred between YouTube and your laptop, and the manufacturer of your laptop's network card.
-  BISmark-Passive will not record the domain you visited.
-It will only record the broad category of service you accessed on this domain (e.g., Web, e-mail, instant messaging, etc.) and the size and timestamp of the packets sent to the domain.
+- Suppose you remove YouTube from the list of popular sites.
+BISmark-Passive will now not record the fact that you visited YouTube.
+It will only record the broad category of service you accessed on YouTube (e.g., Web browsing) and the size and timestamp of the packets sent to YouTube.

 Information disclosure
 ----------------------